Say goodbye to your legacy VPNMake the switch to Tailscale

 WireGuard is a registered trademark of Jason A. Donenfeld.

-© 2024 Tailscale Inc. All rights reserved.
+© 2025 Tailscale Inc. All rights reserved.
 Tailscale is a registered trademark of Tailscale Inc.

 Go back

-How to secure Remote Desktop Protocol
+How to secure Remote Desktop Protocol (RDP)

 What is Remote Desktop Protocol?

-Remote Desktop Protocol (RDP) is a protocol that allows remote access to Windows devices.
+Remote Desktop Protocol (RDP) is a type of remote access software that allows remote access to Windows devices.
 It transmits output from the remote server to the client device, and input from the client device to the remote server.
-Put more simply, it allows you to see the monitor of the remote machine on your own monitor and to use your mouse and keyboard to interact with the remote machine.

 Benefits of RDP

 There are any number of reasons why you might want to use RDP to remotely access individual computers or a network.
 For example, RDP gives technical support providers and other help desk services an easy way to access a remote user’s machine.
-It also allows remote workers to access the same resources they could if they were in the office.
+It also allows remote users to access the same resources they could if they were in the office.

+• Remote file sharing.
 With RDP, the need for traditional data transfer methods, such as USB or cloud drives, is eliminated.
 Your data stays in one place, and it remains accessible to anyone who would normally have access to it — without requiring any additional software.
 You can read more about the file-sharing function of RDP in this article.

+• More control.
 RDP allows you to have control over who can access what.
 You can specify users’ permissions, restricting their access to sensitive or unauthorized resources.
 RDP also allows for the management of the network in real time from a remote location.

 Best practices to secure RDP